 Solvency II A proposed set of regulatory requirements that would codify and harmonize the EU insurance and reinsurance regulation.
 Among other things, these requirements would impact the amount of capital that EU insurance and reinsurance companies would be required to hold.
 Solvency II was scheduled to come into effect on January 1, 2014, however this is expected to be delayed until at least January 1, 2016.
 Specialty lines Lines of insurance and reinsurance that provide coverage for risks that are often unusual or difficult to place and do not fit the underwriting criteria of standard commercial products carriers.
 Statutory accounting principles Recording transactions and preparing financial statements in accordance with the rules and procedures prescribed or permitted by Bermuda, U.S. state insurance regulatory authorities including the NAIC and/or in accordance with Lloyd's specific principles, all of which generally reflect a liquidating, rather than going concern, concept of accounting.
 Stop loss A form of reinsurance under which the reinsurer pays some or all of a cedant's aggregate retained losses in excess of a predetermined dollar amount or in excess of a percentage of premium.
-Submission An unprocessed application for (i) insurance coverage forwarded to a primary insurer by a prospective policyholder or by a broker on behalf of such prospective policyholder, (ii) reinsurance coverage forwarded to a reinsurer by a prospective ceding insurer or by a broker or intermediary on behalf of such prospective ceding insurer or by a broker or intermediary on behalf of such prospective ceding a broker or by a prospective ceding reinsurer or by a broker or intermediary on behalf of such prospective ceding a broker or by a broker or intermediary on behalf of such prospective ceding reinsurer or by a broker or intermediary on behalf of such prospective ceding reinsurer or by a broker or intermediary on behalf of such prospective ceding reinsurer.
+Submission An unprocessed application for (i) insurance coverage forwarded to a primary insurer by a prospective policyholder or by a broker on behalf of such prospective policyholder, (ii) reinsurance coverage forwarded to a reinsurer by a prospective ceding insurer or by a broker or intermediary on behalf of such prospective ceding insurer or (iii) retrocessional coverage forwarded to a retrocessionaire by a prospective ceding reinsurer or by a broker or intermediary on behalf of such prospective ceding reinsurer or by a broker or intermediary on behalf of such prospective ceding reinsurer or by a broker or intermediary on behalf of such prospective ceding reinsurer.
 Syndicate A member or group of members underwriting (re)insurance business at Lloyd's through the agency of a managing agent or substitute agent to which a syndicate number is assigned.
 Treaty A reinsurance agreement covering a book or class of business that is automatically accepted on a bulk basis by a reinsurer.
 A treaty contains common contract terms along with a specific risk definition, data on limit and retention, and provisions for premium and duration.
 Underwriting The insurer's or reinsurer's process of reviewing applications submitted for insurance coverage, deciding whether to accept all or part of the coverage requested and determining the applicable premiums.
 Underwriting capacity The maximum amount that an insurance company can underwrite.
 The limit is generally determined by a company's retained earnings and investment capital.
 Reinsurance serves to increase a company's underwriting capacity by reducing its exposure from particular risks.
 Underwriting expense ratio The ratio of the sum of the acquisition expenses and operational expenses to net premiums earned.
 Underwriting expenses The aggregate of policy acquisition costs, including commissions, and the portion of administrative, general and other expenses attributable to underwriting operations.
 Unearned premium The portion of premiums written representing the unexpired portions of the policies or contracts that the insurer or reinsurer has on its books as of a certain date.